cs3216/cs3216.github.io/coursework/mobile/index.md

 expect to see the next page.
 Likewise, to navigate through the application, looking for tabs at the bottom of the screen is the first thing that comes to mind.
 By making your application native-like, its learning curve becomes less steep.
-In addition, a lot of research has been done by the mobile device creators to arrive at the current interface, we are less likely to make design mistakes by replicating it.
+In addition, as a lot of research have been done by the mobile device creators to arrive at the current interface, we are less likely to make design mistakes by replicating it.
 Read about this [research study](https://developers.google.com/web/fundamentals/design-and-ux/principles/)